Boxfusion/shesha-docs/docs/resources/00-brand-guidelines.md

 'Shesha' is a Zulu slang term for 'fast' or 'go quicker' (we are based in South Africa), and it is meant to convey the speed at which the platform will allow someone to create a solution just by plugging together lego blocks rather than hand coding something from scratch.

+Our goal is to make people’s working lives simpler, more pleasant and more productive.
+Our vision is a world where organizations can achieve agility easily, no matter their size.

 ## Logos, Icons and Colours